ArdentHQ/dashbrd/CONTRIBUTING.md

 ## Code of Conduct

-To ensure the community is welcoming to all, please review and abide by [ARK's Code of Conduct](https://ark.dev/docs/program-incentives/guidelines/code-of-conduct).
+To ensure the community is welcoming to all, please review and abide by our [Code of Conduct](/CODE_OF_CONDUCT.md).